marcuswestin/js.ui/README.md

 # js.ui

-js.ui provides an idiomatic approach to creating UI code in vanilla JS.
+js.ui provides an idiomatic approach to creating reactive FlexBox UI code without JSX that is consistent across react-native and react-dom.
-It is designed to address a set of specific shortcomings of JSX.
-Notably, JSX falls short on two fronts:
+It is designed to address a set of specific shortcomings of JSX - notably, JSX falls short on two fronts:

 -   The parameters API
     -   Klunky and difficult to specify types